 Accurate records will be made as soon as practicable and will clearly distinguish between observation, fact, opinion and hypothesis.
+Records will be taken on the MyConcern system, which is now the preferred method of recording all safeguarding concerns and disclosures.
+If for some reason MyConcern is not available then the blue safeguarding recording form is to be used.
+No other forms of recording will be accepted.
 All records will be signed and dated, any information given will be recorded verbatim where possible and a note made of the location and description of any injuries seen.
+MyConcern is a secure web based safeguarding software, which allows for a centralised system for reporting, managing and filing concerns.
+This will improve the consistent approach, which already exists with staff.